ktl014/gps-algorithm/README.md

 # gps-algorithm
-Global positioning using gradient descent, Gauss's and Newton's algorithm
+Global positioning using gradient descent, Gauss's and Newton's algorithm from simulated data